 Mice move indoors, stink bugs invade, millipedes enter from wetland edges

-Rodent activity peaks, overwintering insects emerge on warm days
+Mice and rats seek shelter, overwintering insects emerge on warm days

 What makes this area unique from a pest control standpoint: